vorticist/os-demo/README.md

 cdk8s import
 ```

-Delete every thing from the main.go file until it looks like this:
+Delete everything from the main.go file until it looks like this:
 ``` go
 package main